House of Dextra: Cross-embodied Co-design for Dexterous Hands: Method

 \subsection{Model Objective}

 Design evaluation leverages cross-embodiment to assess morphology performance.
 The design value network learns from observed design-performance pairs:

-where $\mathcal{T}(d)$ represents the maximum observed task performance for design $d$ using the cross-embodiment policy.
-The search explores the design space through Graph Heuristic Search~\citep{zhao_robogrammar_2020} with $\epsilon$-greedy expansion, maintaining a lookup table $\mathcal{T}: \mathcal{D} \rightarrow \mathbb{R}$ that maps designs to rewards and guides value network training.
-At each iteration, $K$ candidate designs are generated either through random grammar rule application (exploration) or value-guided expansion from promising partial designs (exploitation), with the lookup table updated via $\mathcal{T}(d) = \max(\mathcal{T}(d), R(G))$ for newly evaluated designs.
+where $d$ indexes an evaluated design instance and $\mathcal{T}(d)$ represents the maximum observed task performance for that design under the cross-embodiment policy.
+The search explores $\mathcal{G}$ through Graph Heuristic Search~\citep{zhao_robogrammar_2020}, maintaining a lookup table $\mathcal{T}: \mathcal{D} \rightarrow \mathbb{R}$ that maps evaluated designs to empirical scores and guides value network training.
+At each iteration, $K$ candidate designs are generated through sequential grammar expansion.
+For each partial design, legal next rule applications are scored by the design value network, where $v_i$ is the predicted value of the $i$th expansion.
+These scores are perturbed with Gumbel noise, \( v_i' = v_i + \tau g_i, \) where $g_i \sim \mathrm{Gumbel}(0,1)$ and $\tau$ is a noise scale controlling exploration strength.
+The next expansion is selected by maximizing $v_i'$.
+This keeps the search value-guided while still exploring alternative design choices.
+The lookup table is then updated via $\mathcal{T}(d) = \max(\mathcal{T}(d), \hat{J}(G_d))$ for newly evaluated designs.